Sausage Orzo Bake (Dump-&-Bake w/ Butternut Squash!)

 - Preheat and Prep: Preheat the oven to 425°F. Spray with cooking spray or grease a deep 9×13-inch baking dish.

 - Prepare the Sausage & Squash: In the baking dish, combine the butternut squash, olive oil, ½ teaspoon of the salt, garlic and Italian seasoning, tossing to coat.
-Add the chicken sausage (crumbled or broken into pieces) evenly over the butternut squash.
+Add the sausage (crumbled or broken into pieces) evenly over the butternut squash.

 - Roast: Roast for 20–25 minutes, uncovered, stirring once, until the squash is tender and the sausage is cooked through.